 This part of the terminal appeared to be completely separate from the rest of the airport - it has own few restaurants, shops, and lounges.
-I do not have Priority Pass so I did not have access to any of the lounges.
+I did not have access to any of the lounges.

 The China Eastern A320 waiting to take me to Taiwan for the first time!

 Boarding began a minute early at 8:09am.
 There were only two priority passengers before economy boarding started.
 Amazingly, not a single gate lice to be found.
 Bravo my fellow passengers!

 China Eastern's A320s have 2 rows of business class seats arranged in a 2-2 configuration, followed by economy seats arranged in a 3-3 configuration.
 My seat was 38L, the starboard window seat in the 8th row of economy.